Slamy/Wiki_MiSTer/Core-configuration-string.md

 * S{Slot},{Ext}[,{Text}] - Mount SD card button. {Slot} is a value from 0-3.
 Up to four images can be mounted at the same time. {Ext} - same as in F option.
 Optional {Text} string is the text that is displayed before the extensions like "Load RAM".
 If {Text} is not specified, then default is Mount \*.

 ### Non-OSD options (must be placed at bottom of configuration string):
 * J[1],{Button1}[,{Button2},...] - J1 means lock keyboard to joystick emulation mode.
 Useful for keyboard-less systems such as consoles. {Button1},{Button2},... is list of joystick buttons used in the core.
 Up to 12 buttons can be listed.
+Analog axis are not defined here.
+The user just needs to map them through the Menu core.
+As for the developer, just plug your module to them.
 * V,{Version String} - Version string. {Version String} is the version string.
 Takes the core name and appends version string for name to display.